Foods That Combat Depression: Add These 12 Things To Your Diet

 Food fuels your brain, so it makes sense that what you eat has an impact on your mental health.
 By working to control your nutrition—eating fewer processed foods and more nutrient-rich foods—you may discover that your depression symptoms are more manageable.
 If you still struggle with consuming the right kinds of nutrients, taking vitamins and supplements for these components could help you manage depressive symptoms.
 If you have doubts, talk to your mental health professional.
 In addition to providing medical advice, they can discuss with you how a specific diet might fit into your treatment plan and possibly improve brain function.

-Beyond diet changes for depression
+Beyond diet changes for better mental health

 While a well-balanced diet can provide many benefits, changing your diet alone may not provide the change needed compared to more thorough forms of treatment.
 If you are experiencing symptoms of depression, consider seeking professional help for advice, diagnosis, or treatment.